-Receivables are measured in the balance sheet at the lower of amortised cost and net realisable value, which corresponds to nominal value less provisions for bad debts.
+Receivables are measured in the balance sheet at amortised cost, which substantially corresponds to nominal value.
+Provisions for estimated bad debts are made.

 Deferred tax assets and liabilities

 Deferred income tax is measured using the balance sheet liability method in respect of temporary differences arising between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes on the basis of the intended use of the asset and settlement of the liability, respectively.